 bulgur wheat salad with pomegranate molasses

-Don’t be put off by the long list of ingredients.
-This recipe from Claudia Roden’s recipe book The Med uses a variety of nuts, but use whatever you’ve got in the cupboard – it’s a forgiving salad.
-The spices and the pomegranate molasses are useful ingredients for your kitchen cupboard, providing interesting flavours for many a recipe The pomegranate seeds are not essential but look beautiful.
+It comes from Claudia Roden’s recipe book The Med.
+She uses a variety of nuts, but use whatever you’ve got in the cupboard – it’s a forgiving salad.
+The mixture of spices and the pomegranate molasses do a great deal for a winter salad, quickly put together.
+The pomegranate seeds are not essential but look beautiful.

-Any left-over salad is a useful portable lunch the following day.
+Any left-overs make a useful portable lunch the following day.

 250g bulgur wheat